-Basic principles for employees

-We faithfully perform our duties, as constituents of SK Inc., in a manner representative of our position and the values of the company at all times and with pride.

-- We perform our duties in a fair manner and keep our private and public duties separate. - We will develop an organizational culture where constituents are mutually respected and are motivated to work willingly and voluntarily.

-Responsibilities toward shareholders

-- SK Inc. practices Board-centered, transparent management while respecting the shareholders' legitimate - SK Inc. prepares its management data in accordance with all relevant legislations and standards, and discloses the relevant information faithfully based on the law to protect the shareholders' benefits.

-Relations with business partners

-SK Inc. pursues win-win development with its business partners and fairly competes with its competitors.

-- SK Inc. provides fair trading opportunities to its partner companies, does not commit unfair acts using its positional advantages, and pursues mutual benefits and win-win development. - · SK Inc. competes fairly with competitors based on a spirit of mutual respect.

-Attitude toward customers

-We will gain trust from customers by providing continual satisfaction, with the ultimate aim of developing together with customers.

-- · We will respect the diverse opinions of customers and incorporate them into the company's management - · We will protect the customer's property and information safely in accordance with all relevant laws and the company's policies.

-Roles in relation to the social community

-SK Inc. constituents contribute to the social community through social and cultural activities while also contributing to the country's economic development.
+Basic principles for employees We faithfully perform our duties, as constituents of SK Inc., in a manner representative of our position and the values of the company at all times and with pride.
+We perform our duties in a fair manner and keep our private and public duties separate.
+We will develop an organizational culture where constituents are mutually respected and are motivated to work willingly and voluntarily.
+Responsibilities toward shareholders SK Inc. shall elevate our corporate value to create value for shareholders, and to do so, we shall improve our transparency and perform efficient management.
+SK Inc. maximizes the shareholders' value by means of efficient management through continual innovation, and shares such achievements with shareholders.
+SK Inc. practices Board-centered, transparent management while respecting the shareholders' legitimate requests and proposals.
+SK Inc. prepares its management data in accordance with all relevant legislations and standards, and discloses the relevant information faithfully based on the law to protect the shareholders' benefits.
+Relations with business partners SK Inc. pursues win-win development with its business partners and fairly competes with its competitors.
+SK Inc. provides fair trading opportunities to its partner companies, does not commit unfair acts using its positional advantages, and pursues mutual benefits and win-win development.
+SK Inc. competes fairly with competitors based on a spirit of mutual respect.
+Attitude toward customers We will gain trust from customers by providing continual satisfaction, with the ultimate aim of developing together with customers.
+We will respect the diverse opinions of customers and incorporate them into the company's management activities.
+We will protect the customer's property and information safely in accordance with all relevant laws and the company's policies.
+Roles in relation to the social community SK Inc. constituents contribute to the social community through social and cultural activities while also contributing to the country's economic development.
 They do their utmost to manage the company's business in line with prevailing social norms.

-- SK Inc. constituents strive to deliver happiness to the social community by actively participating in company's CSR activities. - SK Inc. constituents contribute to the development of the social community through eco-friendly management.
+SK Inc. constituents strive to deliver happiness to the social community by actively participating in company's CSR activities.
+SK Inc. constituents contribute to the development of the social community through eco-friendly management.
+Addendum This code of ethics will enter into force on October 1, 2008.
+SK Inc. has provided a separate "Guidelines for Practicing the Code of Ethics" to ensure that its constituents may interpret and practice the Code of Ethics correctly.

-Addendum

-This code of ethics will enter into force on October 1, 2008.

-• SK Inc. has provided a separate "Guidelines for Practicing the Code of Ethics" to ensure that its constituents may interpret and practice the Code of Ethics correctly.